Oscar Predictions Punishment Poll

 Directed by: Dennis Dugan

-Written by: Steve Koren and Adam Sandler
+Written by: Steve Koren, Adam Sandler

-Jack hates Thanksgiving because of his twin sister Jill’s annual visit.
+Synopsis: Jack hates Thanksgiving because of his twin sister Jill’s annual visit.
 He is forced to bear with her for longer after actor Al Pacino, whom he needs for an ad, develops a crush on Jill.

 The pic’s general stupidity, careless direction and reliance on a single-joke premise that was never really funny to begin with are only the most obvious of its problems. — Andrew Barker, Variety